Free-Space Optical Communications for 6G Wireless Networks: Challenges, Opportunities, and Prototype Validation: System Architecture of FSO Link Prototype

 \subsubsection{Link-Quality Enhancement by SNR-Improving PAT Technique}

 It is widely known that when the FSO transmitter and receiver are misaligned, the link quality is highly degraded, and the outage of the FSO link is increased~\cite{PAT3}.
 Therefore, we need to apply the proposed multiple-sampling-based PAT technique to our testbed, as illustrated in Fig.~\ref{patx}.
-To improve the SNR performance, we measured the received $m$ signals $Y_m=HX_m+n_m$ for the static channel $H$, transmitted signal $\left\{X_i\right\}_{i=1}^m$ and noise $n: \left\{n_i\right\}_{i=1}^m$ for each sampling and acquisition time with the control of the quadrant-detector (QD) receiver, and measured the concatenated optical SNR $\mathrm{SNR}_{\mathrm{c}}$ for $m$ samples. {Here, the QD receiver detects optical signals from its photoreceiver divided into quarters, estimating the beam displacement by comparing the received signal power of each quadrant $V_1, \cdots, V_4$~\cite{QD2}.} The concatenated SNR is given by $\mathrm{SNR}_{\mathrm{c}}=\frac{H\cdot\left(X_1+\cdots+X_m\right)}{\sqrt{n_1^2 +\cdots+n_m^2}}\approx \frac{mH\cdot X}{n\sqrt{m}}=\sqrt{\bm{m}} \frac{H\cdot X}{n}$, which implies that we can obtain an SNR gain of $\sqrt{m}$ for $m$ sampling compared to a single-signal-reception scenario. {Moreover, by our precise control of the QD receiver with angle resolution of sub-$\mu$ rad scale and compensation frequency of up to 1 kHz, the misalignment along the x-axis is reduced by 0.19 mm for ten samplings ($m=10$), which is negligible compared to the size of the QD given by order of~1~mm~\cite{QD2}.}
+To improve the SNR performance, we measured the received $m$ signals for each sampling and acquisition time with the control of the quadrant-detector (QD) receiver, and measured the concatenated optical SNR $\mathrm{SNR_c}$ for given $m$ samples. {Here, the QD receiver detects optical signals from its photoreceiver divided into quarters, estimating the beam displacement by comparing the received signal power of each quadrants~\cite{QD2}.
+For sampled signals